Inter-Actief/Amelie-GDPR-document/_posts/2018-07-11-2-opslag-in-de-database-en.markdown

 Phone numbers can be used within the association to quickly make contact between persons.
 Committee members have access to the telephone numbers of their fellow committee members, if these are registered.
 Furthermore, a phone number can be used for direct (personalized) communication via SMS.
 Registration of a telephone number is voluntary.

 #### 2.1.6 Date of Birth
-*Legal Ground c, compliance with minimun age requirements for online services*
+*Legal Ground c, compliance with minimum age requirements for online services*
 Every person that wishes to use the online services of Inter-*Actief* has to be at least sixteen years old, in accordance with the legal requirements.
 Inter-*Actief* uses the date of birth of a person to determine if they have reached the minimum required age.

 *Legal Ground f, compliance with alcohol regulations, birthday-related activities*